SpineEventEngine/SpineEventEngine.github.io/docs/guides/naming-conventions.md

 Names of Bounded Contexts follow `TitleCapitalization` favoring plurals:

+  * `Users`
+  * `Tasks`
+  * `DeliveredOrders`

+Although, singular names are perfectly fine too:

   * `Billing`
   * `Shipping`
   * `DynamiteProduction`

-Although, singular names are perfectly fine too:
-  * `FlightRegistration`
-  * `EmployeeOnboarding`

 #### Packages

-If a name of a Bounded Context is used in a package its name is transformed according to rules of a programming language.
+If a name of a Bounded Context is used in a package, its name is transformed according to rules of a programming language.

 #### Factory classes

 A Java class that creates and configures an instance of a `BoundedContext` is named after the name of the context with the `Context` prefix: